 The Car Connection Honda Passport Overview

-The Honda Passport was a sport-utility vehicle sold by the Japanese maker from 1994 through 2002.
+The Honda Passport was an SUV sold by the Japanese maker from 1994 through 2002.
 It was replaced in 2003 by the Honda Pilot, a crossover utility vehicle that shared some of the underpinnings of the Honda Odyssey minivan.
 Unlike the Pilot, which followed the lead of the Toyota Highlander in putting a mid-size crossover body on the underpinnings of what was essentially a car, the Passport was built on a rear-wheel-drive truck chassis with all-wheel drive as an option.
 The ride quality and handling reflected its truck origins, so the Pilot was a notable step forward when it replaced the Passport.

 The Passport was actually a re-badged Isuzu Rodeo, a truck-based SUV built in Indiana, at a plant that Subaru and Isuzu shared at the time.
 The first generation Passport, sold from 1994 through 1997, offered a choice of a 120-horsepower 2.6-liter four-cylinder engine, paired with a five-speed manual gearbox, or a 175-hp 3.2-liter V-6--and an available four-speed automatic transmission.
 Rear-wheel drive was standard, and all-wheel drive could be ordered as an option.
 Trim levels were base and EX.